 Updated August 1, 2022

 Compliance with St. Olaf’s COVID-19 policy is a condition of employment for all faculty and staff.
-Individuals who need reasonable accommodations because of a disability or sincerely held religious belief may complete one of the following forms:
+Those who believe they qualify for a reasonable accommodation because of a disability or sincerely held religious belief may complete one of the following forms:

 Visitors are allowed on campus, but they must be up to date on their COVID-19 vaccinations based on CDC guidance, and follow all campus COVID-19 protocols.
 Under current guidelines, “up to date” means two boosters for people 50+ and one booster for most people under age 50.

 Classrooms and other academic facilities are operating normally.
 Faculty may require masking in their classroom.